Dark Fall II: Lights Out: Reception

 GameSpy's Tom Chick scored it 2 out of 5.
 Although he praised Boakes' attention to detail, and obvious passion for the genre, he was critical of the gameplay; "you'll rarely have a sense for how important a clue is or whether something is even a clue.
 Lights Out relies on copious note taking because there's no in-game mechanism for keeping track of what you've found [...]
 This means there's lots of backtracking and wandering as you do things like travel 4000 years into the past to unlock a door in 1912.
 "Counter-intuitive" doesn't even begin to describe the nature of the puzzles here.
 This is the sort of gameplay aimed almost solely at obsessive, hardcore adventure gamers."

-1UP.com's Garnett Lee rated the game a D−, calling the Dark Fall games "woefully out of date point and click mysteries [...]
+1UP.coms Garnett Lee rated the game a D−, calling the Dark Fall games "woefully out of date point and click mysteries [...]
 Their stories play out more like an illustrated book.
 Screen after screen of lifeless scenes must be clicked on to find the little spot here or there that advances the plot."
 Of the graphics, he wrote "many users will have screensavers that look better than Lights Out."
 He concluded "Lights Out more resembles a student project for a gaming college than a finished retail product [...]
 Even fans of style will want to spend their time elsewhere.
 As the new Myst sequel shows, even the point and click adventure has grown some over the past decade.
 Lights Out has not."

 The editors of Computer Gaming World nominated Dark Fall II as their 2004 "Adventure Game of the Year", although it lost to In Memoriam.